 - Medications: These relieve the frequent urges by blocking the nerve that signals your bladder to contract too soon.

-- Injections of botulinum toxin (BOTOX®) into the bladder muscle to keep it from contracting too often.
-This treatment wears off and will need to be repeated in 6-9 months
+- Botox for OAB – uses botulinum toxin (BOTOX®) in the bladder muscle can keep it from contracting too often.
+This popular treatment provides relief for 6-9 months.
+Read More…

 What is considered a normal number of times to urinate in a day?